34010 Sidmouth

 34010 Sidmouth at Woodham's scrap yard, Barry, 11th January 1981.
 Photo: M Garner.

-Sidmouth's boiler is currently at Bridgnorth station on the Severn Valley Railway.
+Sidmouth's boiler spent some years at Bridgnorth station on the Severn Valley Railway.
 Photo: N Thompson

 Subsequently Sidmouth was leapfrogged in the restoration queue by Sir Keith Park because of the strong historic associations of this loco, which led to generous support being offered towards its restoration.